rasundsbak/rtd-tutorial/docs/source/10_rag.rst

 The Vectorizer
 ---------------
 Text must be vectorized before it can be processed.
 Our HuggingFace pipeline will do that automatically for the large language model.
 But we must make a vectorizer for the search index for our documents database.
 We use a vectorizer called a word embedding model from HuggingFace.
 Again, the HuggingFace library will automatically download the model.
+You can read more on the `Embedding model here <https://huggingface.co/BAAI/bge-m3>`_ .
+The developer writes this: "BGE M3 is an embedding model supporting dense retrieval, lexical matching and multi-vector interaction".

 code view 6::